 Instructions

-- Cook elbow macaroni according to package directions and drain.
+- Cook the elbow macaroni according to package directions (al dente) and then drain.

-- Pour the macaroni and cheese into a disposable aluminum pan and place in the smoker uncovered.
+- Pour the mixture into a disposable aluminum pan or cast iron skillet and place in the smoker uncovered.

-- Smoke uncovered on 225 degrees Fahrenheit for 1.5 hours, or until the top starts to get golden brown.
+- Smoke on 225°F for 1.5 hours, or until the top starts to get golden brown.

 - Serve immediately.